agentsguha/saptarshiguha.github.io/_posts/2013-06-19-Hashtables-in-terra.md

 ## The Lua Code

 If we want a hashtable, we need (much like in C/C++/Java) need to specify the type of the keys and values.
-So our call to create a Terra hashtable starts outside a terra function like:
+So our call to create a Terra hashtable with integer keys and `ComplexName` values starts outside a terra function like:

 	hashIntToComplex = makeHash(int, &ComplexName,function(a) return(tonumber(a)) end)

+where `ComplexName` is defined as

+	struct ComplexName
+	{
+	   name: &int8;
+	   x : double;
+	   y : double;
+	}

-where `ComplexName` is a struct describing the values, `int` are the keys and the last lua function is the hashing function.
+and `ComplexName` is a struct describing the values, `int` are the keys and the last lua function is the hashing function.
 What would the `makeHash` function be?

-In essence the function `makeHash` returns structure called `Hash` which methods `add`, `get`, `exists`, `delete` and `makeIter`.
+In essence the function `makeHash` returns a structure called `Hash` which methods `add`, `get`, `exists`, `delete` and `makeIter`.
 These methods have as their upvalue a lua dictionary.
 To access the dictionary and retrieve keys/values, they call wrapped lua functions.
 Note the lua functions need to be wrapped